 Using the predictions/suggestions given is evidence of the unconsciousness of students in maintaining security/privacy in the search process.
-Prediction seems to be an additional feature that provides convenience, but behind this feature, there is actually a data processing that becomes a personification of a person as well as a limitation for students to carry out an advanced search process.
-Learners who are accustomed to using this prediction/suggestion feature eventually do what the search engine wants and unconsciously the search results have been directed according to the search engine (Google) suggested.
-If this is done continuously, it tends to bias the information even since the information will be sought.
-The information provided tends to be appropriate, but it is feared that other information that should be accessible with independent keywords from students will not be conveyed and in the end the information is filtered by search engines to be given to users.
+The prediction seems to be an additional feature that provides convenience, but behind this feature, there is a data processing that becomes a personification of a person and a limitation for students to carry out an advanced search process.
+Learners accustomed to using this prediction/suggestion feature eventually do what the search engine wants, and unconsciously the search results have been directed according to what the search engine (Google) suggested.
+If this is done continuously, it tends to bias the information even since it will be sought.
+The information provided tends to be appropriate, but it is feared that other information that should be accessible with independent keywords from students will not be conveyed, and in the end, the information is filtered by search engines to be given to users.

-Based on the context of data privacy and security, students are not aware, that their activities in googling are recorded by the system either through history mechanisms or cookies.
-Data privacy and security has not become a major need, because for them, using search engines today is much easier and they feel that always providing answers and not messing with settings provides a more comfortable experience.
-Search activity is also a source of data that can provide benefits for search engine providers.
-This recording process becomes a new business entity that will provide data and experiences especially for advertisers to encourage advertising products to be more targeted, based on user activity recording data.
-Indirectly, what is generated from the search results is also interference from the commercialization carried out by search engines by displaying information on the main rankings based on referrals from Google which are sourced from search commercialization.
+Based on the context of data privacy and security, students are not aware that their activities in googling are recorded by the system either through history mechanisms or cookies.
+Data privacy and security have not become a significant need because using search engines today is much easier, and they feel that always providing answers and not messing with settings provides a more comfortable experience.
+Search activity is also a source of data that can benefit search engine providers.
+This recording process becomes a new business entity that will provide data and experiences, especially for advertisers to encourage advertising products to be more targeted based on user activity recording data.
+Indirectly, what is generated from the search results is interference from the commercialization carried out by search engines by displaying information on the main rankings based on referrals from Google sourced from search commercialization.

 The hidden impact of googling

-Learners try to make everything for the result, sometimes they negate the process of searching.
-One of the reasons, because the education system in Indonesia tends to appreciate the actual results that are converted into score.
+Learners try to make everything for the result.
+Sometimes they negate the process of searching.
+One of the reasons is that the education system in Indonesia tends to appreciate the actual results converted into a score.
 In line with the research conducted by We Are Social and Hootsuite (Social & Hootsuite, 2021) where Brainly is one of the top ten websites in Indonesia that are most accessed in terms of traffic/visitors reaching 169 M. Interestingly, Brainly is the only website related to educational content in the top 20 most visited sites.
-Looking at the brainly access, it appears that the students’ interest is the easiest to find answers to various questions asked by the teacher.
+Looking at the Brainly access, it appears that the students’ interest is the easiest to find answers to various questions asked by the teacher.
 This tendency makes learning models using technology not only bring benefits but also have undesirable effects.

 The use of digital devices such as search engines (googling) in the learning process undoubtedly provides many benefits and becomes an alternative learning resource that can be used by students.
 Digital technology devices provide benefits for learning although on the one hand it is also difficult to transfer tacit knowledge (Sarvianto, 2020).
 But behind the positive aspects, the use of search engines also results in various impacts that can interfere with the learning process indirectly.
 These side effects are reflected in the condition of students in responding to learning: